AwesomenessXP/niche-ify/README.md

     - 2) store a timestamp (using Date().now) in localStoarge bc tokens expire after an hour
     - 3) before using an access token to make a request to API:
         - check if there is timestamp and access token in localStorage
-        - check if token is valid (use difference between now and timestamp)
+        - check if token is valid (use difference between Date.now() and timestamp)
         - if access token is valid, use that
         - if access token is expired, use refresh token -> fetch new token from "return_token" in the server -> send token in response -> store token in localStorage

+##### 12/21/22
+- I added logic for requesting data from Spotify's endpoints
+- I still struggled using axios, but got the hang of it after the first response
+    - authenticating with token is inside custom headers, NOT auth param in axios!!
+    - also remember that axios uses "data" for body, "params" for query requests
+- also implemented routing for each page
+- the most challenging part was conditionally routing different components -> used "Navigate to" in else statement when specifing an element in Route component